cheddar-me/firebase-admin-sdk-ruby/README.md

 For more information, visit the
 [Firebase Admin SDK setup guide](https://firebase.google.com/docs/admin/setup/).

-This gem is currently in alpha and not recommended for production use (yet).
+This gem is being used in production by https://cheddar.me

 ## Installation